doctrine/orm/docs/en/cookbook/working-with-datetime.rst

 Handling DateTimes with timezone-informations
 _____________________________________________

 Say we have an international calendaring application where users can add events that occur at different places worldwide and therefore at different timezones.
-To determine the exact time an event will happen means to save both the local time of the event and the timezone the event will happen in.
+To determine the exact date and time an event will happen means to save both the local time of the event and the timezone the event will happen in.

-Using the defalt DateTimeType will store the DateTime in the local time but without the timezone information.
+Using the default datetime-type will store the datetime in the local time but without the timezone information.
 Therefore we need to store the timezone information as well and also need to provide a way to get the datetime back from the database with the correct timezone-information.

 To be able to transform these values back into their real timezone we have to save the timezone in a separate field of the entity requiring timezoned datetimes: